-When you set up a gateway at home, you may opt to enable a bridge or pass-through mode.
-Depending on how you want to configure your network, you may configure the gateway to bridge over passthrough.
+When configuring a gateway for home use, you have the option to enable either bridge mode or pass-through mode.
+The choice between the two depends on your network configuration preferences.
 So, what is the bridge mode, and what is the pass-through mode?

-• A router is a layer-3 device that examines destination IP address, and either passes on to the adjacent network or discard it if it isn't.
+- A router is a layer-3 device that examines destination IP address, and either passes on to the adjacent network or discards it if it isn't.

 What is a bridge mode?